ଭୌତିକ ବିଜ୍ଞାନ ବିଭାଗ

 Thesis Supervised

-1. Rajdeep Tah, "What begets cooperation in the thermodynamic limit of repeated and quantum social dilemmas?", Master's (2024).
-He will join Florida State university as a Ph D student in July 2024.
+2. Rajdeep Tah, "What begets cooperation in the thermodynamic limit of repeated and quantum social dilemmas?", Master's (2024).
+He will join Florida State University as a Ph D student in July 2024.
 He has three submitted manuscripts while working on his thesis with me.

-7. Arjun Krishnan U M, "Nash equilibrium mapping versus Darwinian evolution: A case study of some social dilemmas in the thermodynamic limit," Master's (2021).
-He had two publications when she worked with me on her thesis.
+8. Arjun Krishnan U M, "Nash equilibrium mapping versus Darwinian evolution: A case study of some social dilemmas in the thermodynamic limit," Master's (2021).
+He had two publications when he worked with me on his thesis.

 Research Grants